Hammock Camping in Winter

 Choosing your campsite

-When searching for your campsite remember that with a hammock you are free from the constraints otherwise encountered with tents - no need for level ground, no worries about rocks or roots and no concern for drainage!
+When searching for your campsite remember that with a hammock you are free from the constraints otherwise encountered with tents - no need for level ground, no ground chill, and no concern for drainage!

 Top tips for wind protection